6 Day Komodo Kayak Insight

 - Visit a local fishing village and see what life is like on the water

 Our 6-day Komodo Insight kayaking tour is a great way to see a part of Indonesia that few do.
-Only 1hr flight from Bali, the Komodo National Park will be your home for 4 days and 3 nights.
+Only 1hr flight from Bali or 2 hr from Jakarta, the Komodo National Park will be your home for 4 days and 3 nights.
 You will get to kayak through some amazing ecosystems and then hop aboard our support boat to reach remote villages and Rinca Island, home to the Komodo Dragon.
 Our carefully crafted itinerary to Indonesia's Komodo Islands is one-of-a-kind, as we are the only company in the world that offers sea-kayaking trips through this fascinating ecosystem.

 Home to the Komodo Dragon, the largest lizard on the planet, the 1,817-square-kilometer Komodo National Park, a UNESCO World Heritage Site, is one of the treasures of Indonesia.
 On this journey, you will see these amazing creatures firsthand, while experiencing the wild natural beauty of their habitat from the seat of your kayak.